-Once you have the answers to the questions above, you can continue reading below to help decide what which solution will be the best.
+Once you have the answers to the questions above, you can use the knowledge below to help decide which solution will be the best.

 Workgroups in a Nutshell

-With a workgroup you can choose up to 16 simultaneous agents that can be part of this group.
-Agents in the workgroup will only be able to answer 1 call at a time.
-Should all your agents be on the phone and an additional caller calls in, you are able to send the callers to a queue.
-In the queue the callers will hear music on hold and you have the ability to set up announcements with 1 touch options – for example, you can set it up to have the callers press 1 and leave a message instead of waiting in queue.
+With a workgroup you can include up to 64 members but only 16 agents can simultaneously ring.
+Agents in the workgroup will only be able to answer 1 call at a time (not the best for a receptionist.)
+Should all your agents be on the phone and an additional caller rings in, you are able to send the callers to a queue or overflow to an alternate destination.
+In the queue the callers will hear music on hold with the ability to inject announcements with 1 touch options – for example, you can set it up to have the callers press 1 and leave a message instead of waiting in queue.
 You also have the ability to set schedules and have different routing for off-hours or Holidays.

 *Note: Workgroups are hosted by either the ShoreTel server or the ShoreTel DVS server.
 Should this server go down then calls will not be routed*